Skip to Content

 An interview with a salvage diver.

-While visiting Tacoma for the opening of Resolve's newest warehouse and facility, we sat down with Greg T. to learn more about his career as a commercial diver.
-Greg, and a team of Resolve Marine firefighters and emergency response personnel, had just come off the Kodiak fire in the port, a 4-day effort that garnered local headlines.
-Energy was high and Greg's passion for his profession came through in our Q&A while out and about.
+While visiting Tacoma for the opening of Resolve’s newest warehouse and facility, we sat down with Greg T. to learn more about his career as a commercial diver.
+Greg, and a team of Resolve Marine firefighters and emergency response personnel, had just come off the Kodiak fire in the port.
+Their four-day effort garnered local headlines and energy was high.
+Greg’s passion for his profession came through in our Q&A while out and about.

 Diver climbing out of the water with dive helmet on.